Fiberglass fly rods have seen a revival in recent years. We’ll give you an overview of what’s out there and what to look for.

 For a long time fiberglass fly rods (often also called fibreglass fly rods) were a thing for enthusiasts and specialists.
 Recently however, the good old glass has seen a revival and more and more fly fishermen and women discover this material.

-You can either approach the topic as I did and build your very own fiberglass fly rod using a fly rod building kit such as the Epic Fly Rod Building Kit (read our Guide to Building your own Fly Rod here).
+You can either approach the topic as I did and build your very own fiberglass fly rod using a fly rod building kit such as the Epic Rod Building Kit (read our Guide to Building your own Rod here).
 Or you can get yourself a fiberglass fly rod and experience a new, delicate way of fly fishing.

 Table of Contents: